2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Japan has comparative advantage over Canada.
-Similarly, the more yellow a dot/product is, the more Canada has comparative advantage over Japan.
+This visualization shows the product space at the HS4 level with the flags of Japan and Canada.
+This means that a dot/product with the flag of Japan indicates it has a comparative advantage over Canada.
+Similarly, a dot/product with the flag of Canada indicates it has a comparative advantage over Japan.

 Product Space of Japan (Flag) and Canada (Flag) (2022)